kylacochrane/nf-explore/README.md

 # Basic User Guide:

+`nextflow run kylacochrane/nf-explore -profile docker/singularity/apptainer`

-After cloning the repo you should be able to simply run:
+[ After cloning the repo:

-`nextflow run main.nf -profile docker/singularity/apptainer`
+`nextflow run main.nf -profile docker/singularity/apptainer` ]

-#This will run a single sample (ENCSR000COQ) through the simplified pipeline (that only creates a STAR index genome and aligns the fastq paired end data to the human genome)
+#This will run a single sample (ENCSR000COQ1) through the simplified pipeline (creates a STAR index and maps the fastq paired-end reads to the human genome)

-If you wanted to run the full variant calling pipeline then run:
+If you wanted to run the full variant calling pipeline `full_main.nf` then run:

 `nextflow run full_main.nf -profile docker/singularity/apptainer`